Jack Adams, the Man and the Award

 Starting in 1974, the NHL presents its best coach, as voted on by the NHL Broadcasters Association, with the Jack Adams Award at the conclusion of every season.
 Each winner was “adjudged to have contributed most to his team’s success” by the voters.
 During his tenure in Detroit, Adams added his fair share of success, whether it was his in-game strategy, player motivation or other tactics.

-John Tortorella took home the honors this past season after an inspiring campaign from his Columbus Blue Jackets.
-Legendary coaches Bowman, Al Arbour, Pat Burns, Red Berenson, and Joel Quenneville have all received the award.
+Former Red Wings winger and present Vegas Golden Knights coach Gerard Gallant took home the most recent Jack Adams Award.
+Legendary coaches Bowman, Al Arbour, Pat Burns, Red Berenson, and Joel Quenneville have all received the award as well.
 Each of these coaches have found ways to get the most out of their teams, regardless of the amount of skill their players had, just as Adams did nearly a century ago.
+Gallant certainly fit this description after leading an expansion team to the Stanley Cup Finals in their inaugural season.

 “The award is special and so was Adams.
 He’s the only person to win the Stanley Cup as a player, coach and general manager,” said Red Wings radio play-by-play broadcaster and Jack Adams Award voter Ken Kal.